Volunteer with Ravenwood

 Volunteers are a core part of our mentoring methodology.
 We use role-modeling in so much that we do, and it’s super important to have adults in the program who can role-model engagement, curiosity, and reverence for nature!
 As a volunteer, you’ll be asked to keep a look-out for safety but your primary role is to model nature-connection.
 Successful volunteers bring their curiosity, full attention, and a yes-and attitude to co-create an engaging nature-connection experience for all.

-*Volunteers with 2 or more years of experience are also invited to bring their kids along free of charge, as long as the arrangement works for Ravenwood staff as well.
+*Volunteers with 2 or more years of experience may be invited to bring their kids along free of charge, if the arrangement works for Ravenwood staff as well.
 If you want your child to be able to attend all program dates please register them and pay for their tuition.
 Volunteers may only bring their children if they have been invited to do so by Ravenwood field staff.
 Invitations are made case-by-case and are based on established relationships with volunteers and families.
 When you bring your children, you will be the primary adult responsible for them.
 Please make sure that you can both attend to your children’s needs and to your responsibilities as a volunteer.
 A volunteer’s permission to bring their children along with them can be renegotiated or revoked at any time if Ravenwood staff feel the need.